Types of auto loans: Find which is right for you

 Cash-out auto refinance loans

 A cash-out refinance loan is similar to traditional refinancing.
 It lets you convert your car’s equity into cash.
 You’ll replace your current loan with a new one that includes the equity you borrowed.

 Typically, the equity you have in your car limits the amount you get back.

 A cash-out refinance’s main draw is having more cash at your disposal.
 You could also secure better financing terms, making your monthly payment more affordable.
 Still, you will pay more interest, which means you’ll be paying more money over the life of the loan.

 Private party auto loans

-Because the loan is still secured by the vehicle, there are limitations on what types of vehicles you can buy.
-Typically, cars have to be 10 years old or younger and under 150,000 miles.
+Because the loan is secured by the vehicle, there are limitations on what types of vehicles you can buy.
+Cars must typically be 10 years old or younger and under 150,000 miles.

 Lease buyout loans

-A lease buyout is what it sounds like: It’s a new car loan that can help you purchase the leased vehicle.
-You would take ownership of the vehicle while the lender allows you to use the same monthly payments you made throughout the lease.
+A lease buyout is what it sounds like: It’s a car loan that can help you purchase the leased vehicle.
+You take ownership of the vehicle while the lender allows you to continue making the same monthly payments you made throughout the lease.